 Chair of MFA Interaction Design

-- Practice-based creative studio learning with hands-on experience of sketching and prototyping with hardware and software;
+- Making, sketching and prototyping with hardware and software

 POSITION ACCOUNTABILITIES AND ESSENTIAL FUNCTIONS: The Chair will teach two graduate courses per semester and be responsible for:

-- Hiring and managing graduate faculty;
+- Hiring and managing graduate faculty

-- Managing the overall learning experience and leadership of the Graduate Interaction Design program;
+- Managing the overall learning experience and leadership of the Graduate Interaction Design program

-- Teaching experience at the college or graduate level in a studio/creative lab learning environment;
+- Teaching experience at the college or graduate level in a studio/creative lab learning environment

-- Experience in practice-based research and consultancy;
+- Experience of practice-based research and/or consultancy

-- Excellent interpersonal skills and the ability to work effectively as a team leader and colleague;
+- Excellent interpersonal skills and the ability to work effectively as a team leader and colleague

 ABOUT CCS: The College for Creative Studies (CCS) is a nonprofit, private college authorized by the Michigan Education Department to grant Bachelor’s and Master’s degrees.
 CCS, located in midtown Detroit, strives to provide students with the tools needed for successful careers in the dynamic and growing creative industries.
 CCS fosters students’ resolve to pursue excellence, act ethically, engage their responsibilities as citizens, and learn throughout their lives.
 With world-class faculty and unsurpassed facilities, students learn to be visual communicators who actively use art and design toward the betterment of society.
 The College is a major supplier of talent to numerous industries, such as transportation, film and animation, advertising and communications, consumer electronics, athletic apparel, and many more.
 Its graduates are exhibiting artists and teachers, design problem solvers and innovators, as well as creative leaders in business.